 Meeting the AEFM Eligibility Definition

-To be eligible to apply for positions, individuals must meet the definition of an AEFM as described in 3 FAM 7120.
-Those who meet ALL of the following are considered to be AEFMs for employment purposes:
+To be eligible to be hired in an EPAP position, individuals must meet the definition of an AEFM as described in 3 FAM 7120.
+Those who meet all of the following are considered to be AEFMs for employment purposes:

 - Is a U.S. citizen;